 Not ALL Of Your Clients Are Crazy!

-Despite seemingly odd requests, find out why not every client should be considered a little out there.
+Find out why not every client should be considered a little out there.

 Joshua's MRI reveals a mass between L5 and L6.